-The regional forum, taking place on 24 and 25 June in Dakar, will also touches up on the trade pact’s impact on the regions of West and Central Africa.
+The regional forum, taking place on 24 and 25 June in Dakar, will also touch upon the trade pact’s impact on the regions of West and Central Africa.

 It is also expected to be a space for regional and multi-stakeholder dialogue on issues related to the implementation of the AfCFTA in the French-speaking Economic Community of West African States (ECOWAS) and the Economic Community of Central African States (ECCAS).

-Participants including policymakers, business, civil society organizations and research institutions will be invited to make recommendations on the ways and means to implement the AfCFTA, according to one of the organizers Economic Commission for Africa (ECA).
+Participants including policymakers, businesses, civil society organizations, and research institutions will be invited to make recommendations on the ways and means to implement the AfCFTA, according to one of the organizers Economic Commission for Africa (ECA).